Welcome to the Montessori School of Syracuse!

 Admissions at the Montessori School of Syracuse are conducted on a rolling basis.
 The application process is simple.
 We offer enrollment to families based upon the date their application is submitted, and there is no application fee.

-IF YOU ARE INTERESTED IN A SPACE FOR THE 2023-2024 SCHOOL YEAR, PLEASE SUBMIT AN APPLICATION AND THE DIRECTOR OF ADMISSIONS WILL REACH OUT TO YOU WITH NEXT STEPS.
+IF YOU ARE INTERESTED IN ENROLLING YOUR CHILD FOR THE 2023-2024 SCHOOL YEAR, PLEASE SUBMIT AN APPLICATION AND THE DIRECTOR OF ADMISSIONS WILL REACH OUT TO YOU WITH NEXT STEPS.

 1. Admissions Brochure